gabriel-aplok/gabriel-aplok.github.io/_blog/hello-world.md

-It's created with [Jekyll](https://jekyllrb.com/), hosted on Github [(everyone can look at the source code of this site)](https://github.com/gabriel-aplok/gabriel-aplok.github.io) And I made my own Midnight theme, based on [Midnight from Github pages](https://github.com/pages-themes/midnight).
+It's created with [Jekyll](https://jekyllrb.com/), hosted on Github [(everyone can look at the source code of this site)](https://github.com/gabriel-aplok/gabriel-aplok.github.io) And I made my own css theme, based on [FireWave Interactive Website](https://firewave-interactive.github.io/).

 I made it because I wanted a place where I could publish what I think and what I do.
 My first idea was using [Wordpress](https://wordpress.com/), but after 5 minutes